 Lead an active lifestyle

 Meanwhile, weight-bearing exercise with ‘impact’ means being on your feet and having an additional force go through your skeleton.
 This could include anything from walking and star jumps to yoga and Tai Chi.
-Exercises that combine a variety of movements, directions, and speeds – such as dancing or interval training – are also good for bones.
+Exercises that combine various movements, directions, and speeds – such as dancing or interval training – are also good for bones.

 If you’re not very active, remember that it’s never too late to start improving your health through exercise.
 One of the best forms of moderate exercise (as well as the most accessible) is walking, and this is a great place to start.